typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 Responsive design could only really flourish when CSS (and browsers) added the `@media` [*at-rule*](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) around the same time.

-These are colloquially called *media queries*, and they allow us to check if screen is a certain width or resolution (or other features, which we’ll <nobr>get to)—</nobr>and then apply selective CSS only in that scenario/situation.
+These are colloquially called *media queries*, and they allow us to check if screen is a certain width or resolution (or other features, which we’ll get to)—and then apply selective CSS only in that scenario/situation.
 These let site layouts *respond* intentionally to different devices, for the first time.

 Practically, these are blocks of CSS—a little bit like [*selectors*](/topic/css/#basic-selectors) that contain other selectors—but which only apply conditionally when the test/criteria is met.